Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 1. Is leaky gut a real medical condition?

 Increased intestinal permeability is a well-studied physiological process.
-“Leaky gut” is a non-clinical term describing dysregulation of this process.
+"Leaky gut" is a non-clinical term describing dysregulation of that process.
+It is not currently a standalone medical diagnosis, and in humans it is best understood as a contributing factor rather than a proven cause of disease (Camilleri, 2019).

 2. Can leaky gut be tested?